Cubit-AS/release-notes/README.md

 # API Specification: Customers and Installations

 ## Overview
-This API provides the functionality to create, update, delete, and retrieve customers and installations data from Cubit Tilsyn.
+This API provides the functionality to create, update, delete, and retrieve customers and plant data from Cubit Core.
 The API uses "upsert" endpoints for creating and updating, meaning the same endpoint handles both insertions and updates.

 ## Endpoints
 ### Customers